 If hitting the beach is at the top of your holiday list, then you’re in for a treat with an entire coastline of white, sandy beaches to choose from.
-The very popular Cottesloe Beach closest to Perth CBD and reached by public transport via the 102 Bus from Elizabeth Quay Bus Station in Perth CBD, or take the train from Perth Station to Cottesloe Station and walk to the beach (15 mins).
+The very popular Cottesloe Beach, closest to Perth CBD, is reached by public transport via the 102 Bus from Elizabeth Quay Bus Station in Perth CBD, or take the train from Perth Station to Cottesloe Station and walk to the beach (15 mins).
 Cottesloe is full of pubs, cafe’s and restaurants.
 Check out the Indiana Teahouse that sits overlooking the beach or grab some fish and chips and sit on the grassed area while watching the sun set over the Indian Ocean.

 If visiting in March head down for the Sculptures by the Sea exhibition.

 Cottesloe Beach is your best option if you have children.
 It generally has calmer waters and local lifeguards patrol the beach.
 Remember to always swim between the flags and if you get caught in a rip, swim to the side, don’t try to swim straight back to shore.

 Further down the train track is Leighton Beach, easily reached by train, just get off at the North Fremantle station and walk 200m to the beach.
 Dine at the fabulous Bib & Tucker restaurant or try the more casual The Orange Box next door.

 Scarborough, Trigg and South Beach are also popular, with Scarborough recently completing a massive redevelopment of the area which now includes restaurants, shops, a giant swimming pool and even free wifi!